 The third runner-up from Dar- Al-Hekmah University in Jeddah, Saudi Arabia with their ‘Bayenah’ project aimed to educate and raise the awareness on the rights and powers of consumers.
 In the Kingdom, at times being unaware of basic rights can cause significant and unnecessary problems.
 Being equipped with this knowledge could prove to be extremely beneficial and less stressful to anyone residing within the country in order for them to carry out their daily activities as consumers.

 Akef Aqrabawi, CEO of INJAZ Al-Arab, congratulated the winners and commented on the significant role of the youth in building societies: “The beauty of The Ripples of Happiness program is that it enables important entrepreneurial knowledge to be transferred to the next generation in a fun, yet challenging environment.
 This empowers students to bring their own ideas to life, while educating them about the importance of social entrepreneurship and its impact on our communities.
-We are thrilled to continue the partnership with the Coca-Cola Foundation to further reach and positively influence hundreds of students across the Arab World.”
+We are thrilled to continue the partnership with the

 The “Ripples of Happiness” program was launched in March 2012 and took place simultaneously in universities across Bahrain, Saudi Arabia, Lebanon, Jordan and Palestine.
 It aimed at training students on identifying opportunities in their countries while inspiring them to implement projects that will have a positive impact within their communities.